NVIDIA/GenerativeAIExamples/industries/healthcare/agentic-healthcare-front-desk/README.md

 ![](./images/repo_overview_structure_diagram.png)

 > [!NOTE]
 > Currently, there is an higher latency expected during LLM tool calling.
 Interaction with the agent could take a few seconds for non tool calling responses, and could take much higher (30+ seconds) for tool calling responses.
-An improvement to this issue is in development for the LLM NIMs, please stay tuned.
+If you're utilizing the NVIDIA AI Endpoints for the LLM, which is the default for this repo, latency can vary depending on the traffic to the endpoints.
+An improvement to this tool call latency issue is in development for the LLM NIMs, please stay tuned.

 > [!IMPORTANT]
 > Integration with ACE is under active development and will be available soon.